-Bernhard is currently responsible for the EMC test engineering and for standardization.
+After successfully training as a radio and television technician, Dipl.-Ing.
+Bernhard Mund studied Communications and microprocessor technology at the engineering and for standardization.
 In addition to his work for bda connectivity, Bernhard Mund is active in national and international standardization, serving as chairman of the German committee UK 412.3 coaxial cable, as well as secretary of IEC SC 46A and CENELEC SC 46XA, coaxial cable.
 Further standardization activities include membership of IEC TC 46/WG 5, screening effectiveness, since 1995.